-If you want an alarm clock that is super easy to set-up, take a look at the Travelwey alarm clocks and the RCA RCD30A as all proved to be intuitive and quick to program.
-Several clocks have redundant battery/outlet power sources but few of these clocks will remain fully functional when running on batteries alone.
+If you want an alarm clock that is super easy to set-up, take a look at the Travelwey models and the RCA Digital, as these proved to be intuitive and quick to program.
+Several clocks have redundant battery/outlet power sources, but few of these clocks will remain fully functional when running on batteries alone.
 One model that will maintain its full suite of features when unplugged is the Travelwey Digital.
 Alternatively, the Travelwey Digital Travel runs on batteries alone.

 As for phone charging and nightlights, the Jall Wake Up Sunrise has both features.
-The Travelwey Digital has a nightlight only while the DreamSky provides users with two USB ports for charging electronics and powering the clock.
+The Travelwey Digital has a nightlight only, while the DreamSky provides users with twin USB ports for charging electronics and powering the clock.

 As the name implies, the customization metric assesses the ability to alter the clock's features.
 Specifically, we look at the ability to adjust the display brightness, the snooze interval, as well as the number of settable alarms.
-The adjustability of volume is covered in the sound metric.
-When it comes to customization, the gentle wake up alarms like the Jall Wake Up and the Philips SmartSleep are without peers.
+The volume adjustability is covered in the sound metric.
+When it comes to customization, the gentle wake-up alarms like the Jall Wake Up and the Philips SmartSleep are second to none.
 You can adjust just about everything on these alarms except snooze time and text color.
-As an example of these models' customization, they offer 7 and 3 alarm sounds respectively plus a radio option.
+As an example of these models' customization, they offer 7 and 3 alarm sounds, respectively, plus a radio option.

 If you're looking for a clock with text color options, the American Lifetime Day Clock will switch between yellow and white.
-The DreamSky offers 5 color options, but the color is fixed and must be selected at the time of purchase.
+The DreamSky offers five color options, but the color is fixed and must be selected at the time of purchase.
 While text color options are limited, the brightness of the text is often adjustable with these units.
-We really liked the DreamSky's brightness dial as it makes it quite easy to adjust when it's time to go to bed.
+We really liked the DreamSky's brightness dial, which is quite easy to adjust when it's time to go to bed.

-While the display may seem like there isn't too much to it, there is in fact quite a bit of variation in dimensions, displayed information such as the time (12 or 24-hour clock), AM/PM indicator, alarm, as well as text size.
-If you're looking for a clock with large text the Travelwey Digital, American Lifetime, RCA, and DreamSky are all good choices.
+While the display may seem like there isn't too much to it, there is, in fact, quite a bit of variation in dimensions, displayed information such as the time (12 or 24-hour clock), AM/PM indicator, alarm, and text size.
+If you're seeking a clock with large text, the Travelwey Digital, American Lifetime, RCA, and DreamSky are all good choices.

 Clocks that offer a 24-hour option are the Philips Wake-Up and DreamSky.
 All other models will at least let you know when you're in the post meridiem portion of the day.
 One outlier, the Jall Wooden, will even display the temperature and humidity — though its accuracy is somewhat fickle.

 The sound metric is an assessment of the alarm volume adjustability and the FM radio.
 Almost all the alarms have some level of volume adjustability.
 This includes a high/low setting in the case of the Travelwey Digital or a range of volumes (and tones) in the case of the Sonic Bomb.
 However, FM radios are less common on these models.
-If you'd like to wake up to a radio program then take a look at the Jall Wake Up Sunrise and the Philips Wake-Up.
+If you'd prefer waking up to a radio program, have a look at the Jall Wake Up Sunrise and the Philips Wake-Up.